Thursday, April 21, 2011

 Over the following days the piece of skin dried out and hardened, darkening until it was nearly black (I attributed that to the dried blood on the inside, not gangrene -- gangrene would have been bad).

 Finally, after ten days the stitches came out, followed by a small amount of pus (ew-www^), for which I was given antibiotics.
-The dead skin was allowed to slough off naturally and I began the long wait for some of the flesh to fill back in.
+The dead skin was allowed to slough off naturally and I began the long wait for some of the meat to fill back in.
 That never happened to any meaningful extent, however.
 Even though the tip of the thumb rounded out some and after a long time the ache finally went away for good, to this day my left thumb remains significantly pointier than my right thumb.

 No comments: